Rick Kazman PhD

 Congratulations to our newly elected TCSE Chair Rick Kazman and Members-at-large Thomas Fritz, Rainer Koschke and Kenny Wong

-We invite you to join the 31st IEEE International Conference on Software Maintenance and Evolution Sep 29 - Oct 1, 2015 in Bremen, Germany.
+We invite you to submit papers to and attend the 32nd IEEE International Conference on Software Maintenance and Evolution in Raleigh, NC, USA, Oct 2 - 10, 2016.

-Congratulations to 2015 IEEE Computer Society TCSE Award Winners
+Congratulations to the 2015 IEEE Computer Society TCSE Award Winners!

 Presented at ICSE 2015 in Florence, Italy